superterran/mach/README.md

 Mach provides tooling around a simple docker and docker-machine based workflow for managing infrastructure, services and docker images.
 This allows you to easily leverage any git repository for the purposes of managing your Infrastructure as Code.

+This project is written in golang, using [cobra](https://github.com/spf13/cobra).
+Check the [wiki](https://github.com/superterran/mach/wiki) for additional documentation and user guides.

 ## Installation

 Mach is a simple command-line tool and only one executable.